Beyond the Usability Lab

 Director, Design and Usability Center, Bentley University, USA

-Tom Tullis is Vice President of Usability and User Insight at Fidelity Investments and Adjunct Professor at Bentley University in the Human Factors in Information Design program.
-He joined Fidelity in 1993 and was instrumental in the development of the company’s usability department, including a state-of-the-art Usability Lab.
+Thomas S. (Tom) Tullis retired as Vice President of User Experience Research at Fidelity Investments in 2017.
+Tom was also an Adjunct Professor in Human Factors in Information Design at Bentley University since 2004.
+He joined Fidelity in 1993 and was instrumental in the development of the company’s User Research department, whose facilities include state-of-the-art Usability Labs.
 Prior to joining Fidelity, he held positions at Canon Information Systems, McDonnell Douglas, Unisys Corporation, and Bell Laboratories.
-He and Fidelity’s usability team have been featured in a number of publications, including Newsweek , Business 2.0 , Money , The Boston Globe , The Wall Street Journal , and The New York Times.
+He and Fidelity’s usability team have been featured in a number of publications, including Newsweek, Business 2.0, Money, The Boston Globe, The Wall Street Journal, and The New York Times.

 Senior Vice President of User Experience, Fidelity Investments, USA